WATER

 Baseline water quantities (natural amounts) of water in the NWT depend on the physical properties of the land, such as rock and soil, vegetation, slope and permafrost; and latitude.
 There are three main regions, and two lakes, which are studied: the Northern Cordillera (mountains), Interior Plains, the Precambrian Shield, and Great Bear and Great Slave lakes.

 In the Northern Cordillera, streams flow fast, and lakes and wetlands are few.
-Stream flow peaks during spring snowmelt and after summer rainstorms.
+Steam flow peaks during spring snowmelt and immediately after summer rainstorms.
 In winter, stream flows can fall to very low or zero values.
 The Interior Plains and Precambrian Shield regions have many lakes and wetlands, which are able to store and release water slowly during the summer months.
 Peak flow in these regions occurs only in the spring when snow is melting.
 Great Bear and Great Slave Lakes, because of their size, are able to keep the amount of water flowing out of them relatively constant throughout the year.

 There is a network of 75 stations for water quantity monitoring, 22 of which are studied for part of the year only.
-There is historic information from 50 other sites that are no longer monitored Data from these stations shows that the amount of water in streams and lakes varies quite a bit from year to year, and from season to season.
+There is historic information from 50 other sites that are no longer monitored.
+Data from these stations shows that the amount of water in streams and lakes varies quite a bit from year to year, and from season to season.
 No trends indicating changes in stream flows have been noticed in the NWT except in the Slave River, Great Slave Lake and the Mackenzie River, which were affected by the Bennett Dam.
 In order to predict natural variations in river flow, at least 30 years of information are needed, and these records seldom exist.

 Changes in timing of freeze-up and break-up, and river travel patterns and routes are unknown.
 Some information from trading posts and community residents may help, but this information must be interpreted carefully.